 Katharine Menéndez de la Cuesta is a litigator who handles international disputes and is based in Holland & Knight's Miami office.
 Clients rely on her experience to represent them in international arbitration proceedings in English and Spanish, and in litigation matters before U.S. federal and state courts in New York and Florida.

 Ms. Menéndez has been involved in disputes arising out of mergers and acquisitions (M&A), energy and transportation matters (airport, mining and rail industries).

 Ms. Menéndez's background includes practicing international arbitration and litigation at a leading Spanish law firm for several years.
 She remains licensed in Spain, where she argued cases before Spanish courts concerning commercial matters.
 She is familiarized with the key differences between the common law and the civil law systems.

-Ms. Menéndez's experience includes serving as the chief research assistant to Professor George A. Bermann (chief reporter) for two years on the Restatement of the Law, The U.S. Law of International Commercial and Investor-State Arbitration.
+Ms. Menéndez's experience includes serving as the chief research assistant to Professor George A. Bermann (chief reporter) for two years on the Restatement of the Law, The U.S. Law of International Commercial and Investor-State Arbitration, at Columbia Law School in New York.
 She also coordinated several projects for Professor Bermann, including the publication of Recognition and Enforcement of Foreign Arbitral Awards: The Interpretation and Application of the New York Convention by National Courts.

 Ms. Menéndez has lectured on advocacy and legal skills at the Universidad Pontificia Comillas (ICADE), Universidad Europea in Madrid, University of Miami School of Law and Florida International University (FIU), as well as presented seminars about advocacy skills in Latin America.
 She also has organized several events related to international arbitration with Columbia University Law School, the Spanish Arbitration Club (CEA) and the Young International Council for Commercial Arbitration (YICCA).